dimikmps/rESPonder-v2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 rESPonder is the client-facing segment of a multi-tier Internet of Things (IoT) application, aimed at assisting emergency services in organizing and managing disaster relief situations.
-The current (v2) implementation is an updated version of the original front-end implementation, serving to demonstrate the final product and the application's overall functionality/purpose in a better and more user-friendly manner.

 As the name suggests, the platform benefits from the use of ESP32 microcontrolers (i.e. r-ESP-onder) as the basis of data acquisition.
 Overall, a network of autonomous ESP32 microcontrollers is programmed to detect Wi-Fi devices within their vicinity, with various metrics such as RSSI being gathered and transmitted via LoRa to a custom ESP32-based centralized node.
 The latter in turn relays the data via MQTT to AWS where it's handled and stored with IoT Core and DynamoDB respectively.

 At the Cloud domain a set of Lambda functions is used to calculate distance from deployed ESP nodes by executing a set of RSSI-based proximity calculation formulae, while an API serves this information to the rESPonder front-end client, which originally is hosted on S3.

+The current (v2) implementation is an updated version of the original front-end implementation, serving to demonstrate the final product and the application's overall functionality/purpose in a better and more user-friendly manner.
+It makes use of Mock Service Worker to fetch randomised sensor data periodically, as the original deployment of ESP sensors & AWS infrastructure is no longer active.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>